cartigli/rosa/README.md

   - Dispatch: manages the connection to the server: initiates, yields, and handles errors for the connection object
   - Opps: handles wrap-ups and conclusions, mini functions, and helpers for the main scripts that don't fit in the other libraries

 The scripts were moved into a seperate directory named 'fxs' and import the needed functions from the lib directory.
-The router.py script's imports were corrected and the following commands are the main functions of rosa [rosa...]:
+The lib directory's __init__.py file maps the lib's files functions so imports can be ('from rosa.lib import x, y') instead of ('from rosa.lib.analyst import x, from rosa.lib.dispatch import y').
+Also, the router.py script's imports were corrected and the following commands are the main functions of rosa [rosa...]:
   - [give] finds changes between the local and remote data, uploads new files/directories, removes old ones, and updates altered files
   - [give][all] does not consider changes and brute forces upload of the entire local directory to the server (faster and simpler than [give])